To be published by Aurum in April 2015 -

 Delivered the manuscript, which at 100,000 words is a lot longer than I’d intended…

-Here’s a mention in Le Monde..…Comme un Anglais dans l’eau
+Here’s a mention in a big feature on ‘wild swimming’ in Le Monde..…Comme un Anglais dans l’eau

 Interviewed about Thames swimming by the Wall Street Journal and the Field Magazine

 I’m invited to give a talk, ‘Why we love and fear the Thames’, at the brilliant Museum of Water at Somerset House, where they launched The Swimmers’ Manifesto:

 Contacted by German state TV (ARD) for an interview on ‘wild swimming’, invited to take part at a conference on ‘cultures du plein air‘ at the University of Rouen, France, invited to give a talk at the Chiswick Pier Trust